Force over Distance: Chapter 52

 “It’s a blend of Aspirin and Take the Edge Off,” Young said.
 “Should tide you over until you’re due for Tylenol.”

 “This has been one hell of a viral flare, genius.
-You need to take it easy.
-Not go haring across the ship when Telford pisses you off.
+You need to take it easy, not go haring across the ship when Telford pisses you off.
 If you need him out of your way?
 I will take him.
 Out of your way.
 You got that?”

 Young tried to control his expression.
 “Why do you ask?”